Skip to content

 ORM-agnostic design

 FastAPI Views has no dependency on any ORM.
-Generic views interact with data through the Repository protocol, which is trivially satisfied by any object exposing create, get, list, update_one, delete, and get_filtered_page methods.
+Generic views interact with data through the Repository protocol, which is trivially satisfied by any object exposing create, get, list, update_one, delete_one, and get_filtered_page methods.
 Pair it with SQLAlchemy, Tortoise ORM, MongoDB Motor, or a plain in-memory dict.

 Both async and sync support